nerding-it/resume/README.md

 ### Java

-A 3D game API designed to be effortless and simple to use.
-Supports modern features such as Ray Tracing, Chasing Camera, States and 3D Model Importing.
+*Woofers 3D* is a Java API that attempts to unify the of features Box2D and Bullet Physics into a simpler yet capable package that can be run on nearly any device via LibGDX.
+Supports modern features such as ray tracing, chasing camera, game states and 3D model importing.

 ## Whale